Yiming0318/DataStrucAndComputerSys/DequeAndDoublyLinkedList/README.md

 1
 ```
 ## Other sources
-Not using any other resource except the a3 code
+Not using any other resource

-## How long it takes me
-Around 5 hours.